Free 432 Hz Converter Online — No Upload Required

 Is 432 Hz better than 440 Hz?

 That's debated.
 Some listeners and musicians prefer 432 Hz, describing it as warmer or more relaxing.
-There's no scientific consensus on health benefits.
+Early research suggests some people experience lower heart rate and blood pressure with 432 Hz music, but larger studies are needed.
 We recommend trying both and going with what sounds better to you.

-Does this change the speed of my audio?
+Does this change the speed or tempo of my audio?

-No. We use a pitch-shifting algorithm that adjusts frequency without affecting speed or duration.
-Your track stays the same length.
+No. We use a phase vocoder algorithm that adjusts frequency without affecting speed or duration.
+Your track keeps the exact same BPM and length — only the pitch changes.

 What is 528 Hz?